 Archaeology Training at GRAPE

-This will be the fifth season of GRAPE’s field work in the Republic of Georgia.
+This will be the sixth season of GRAPE’s field work in the Republic of Georgia.
 The Gadachrili Gora Regional Archaeological Program Expedition (GRAPE) is an international multidisciplinary research project investigating the emergence of farming economies in the South Caucasus and the development of local Neolithic, Chalcolithic & Early Bronze Age cultures.
 GRAPE investigates the Near Eastern influence on the development of local lifeways and, conversely, the influence of Caucasia on the Near East.
 The GRAPE project provides a unique opportunity to receive intensive training in archaeological field and survey methods at Neolithic through Early Bronze Age sites.
 Our fieldwork will include work at Gadachrili Gora, a Neolithic Shulaveris Shomu site, with evidence of the world’s earliest wine.

 Spaces on the project are limited.
 All Experience and Skill Levels are Welcome.

-Project participants, students and volunteers,* are integrated into the GRAPE research team.
+Project participants, students and volunteers, are integrated into the GRAPE research team.
 Everyone is welcome to participate in project workshops, lectures, activities and trips.
 All participants must adhere to the GRAPE code of conduct while on the project.
 GRAPE is an inclusive research project.
-We, as a community hold each other accountable to a high standard of scientific and professional conduct.
+We, as a community, hold each other accountable to a high standard of scientific and professional conduct.

 Weekdays: Participants work with archaeologists 5 days/week.
 Mornings are spent excavating and surveying in the field.
 Participants will gain experience with excavation techniques, sample collection, archaeological recording, mapping, and digital documentation.
 Over the season participants will gain proficiency in excavating and recording fragile contexts, and identifying archaeological remains.
 The evenings are spent processing recovered material at the dig-house.
 Students receive instruction on faunal processing, lithic analysis, ceramic processing, sediment processing and botanical recovery.